ome/omero_search_engine/README.rst

 IDR Searcher
 ------------

-IDR Searcher is a powerful tool for searching and analysing metadata stored as key-value pairs, allowing both simple inspections (like listing values for a key) and complex queries across multiple attributes and data sources.
-It is designed to handle large datasets efficiently and supports both synchronous and asynchronous search, enabling users to retrieve complete results in a single operation or paginate through results as needed.
-It leverages Elasticsearch, a distributed, open-source search and analytics engine optimized for large data volumes.
+IDR-searcher is an Elasticsearch-based search engine developed for IDR (Image Data Resource) to index and analyse metadata stored as key–value pairs.
+It supports both simple lookups and complex queries across large datasets, with synchronous and asynchronous search capabilities.

-All interactions are via standard REST APIs (GET and POST) using JSON, making it easy to integrate with web applications, scripts, or other backend services.
+The system connects directly to OMERO databases and also supports CSV data sources.
+All functionality is exposed through REST APIs (GET/POST) using JSON, enabling easy integration with web applications and backend services.

+Although built for IDR, IDR-searcher can be used as a backend search service for any application where data resides in an OMERO database or supported CSV format and is intended for public access.

 Key Features
 ============